RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_2.md

 ### Loading the kernel.
-When the power button on a machine(laptop) is pressed, the following events occur. (this is just a summary; there are entire books on kernel loading):
+When the power button on a machine(laptop) is pressed, the following events occur. (this is just a summary, you could write an entire book on kernel loading):
 1. Power flows into the processor.
 The processor immediately begins the fetch-execute cycle.
 Except that the first fetch occurs from the ROM where the firmware is.

 2. So in short, the firmware starts getting executed.
 The firmware performs a [power-on-self test](https://www.techtarget.com/whatis/definition/POST-Power-On-Self-Test).

-3. The firmware then makes the CPU to start fetching instructions from the ROM section that contains code for the **primary loader**.
+3. The firmware then makes the CPU to start fetching instructions from the ROM section that contains code for the **`primary loader`**.
 The primary loader in this case is a program that can copy another program from ROM and paste it in the RAM in an orderly pre-defined way.
-By orderly way I mean ... it sets up space for the the stack, adds some stack-control code to the RAM(eg stack-protection code), it then loads up the different sections of the program that's getting loaded.
+By orderly way I mean ... it sets up space for the the stack, adds some stack-control code to the RAM(eg stack-protection code), and then loads up the different sections of the program that's getting loaded.
 If the program has [overlays][overlay-explanation-video] - it loads up the code that implements overlay control too.
-Essentially, the loader can paste a program on the RAM in a **complete** way.
+Essentially, the loader pastes a program on the RAM in a **complete** way.

-4. The loader loads the **Bootloader** onto the RAM.
+1. The **`primary loader`** loads the **Bootloader** onto the RAM.
-5. The loader then makes the CPU to point to the RAM section where the Bootloader is situated.
+2. The **`primary loader`** then makes the CPU instruction pointer to point to the RAM section where the Bootloader got pasted.
+This results in the execution of the bootloader.
-6. The Bootloader then starts looking for the kernel code.
+3. The Bootloader then starts looking for the kernel code.
 The kernel might be in the hard-disk or even in a bootable usb-flash.
-7. The Bootloader then copies the kernel code onto the RAM and makes the CPU pointer to point to the entry point of the kernel.
+4. The Bootloader then copies the kernel code onto the RAM and makes the CPU pointer to point to the entry point of the kernel.
 An entry-point is the memory address of the first instruction for any program.
-8. From there, the kernel code takes full charge and does what it does best.
+5. From there, the kernel code takes full charge and does what it does best.
-9. The kernel can then load the apps that run on top of it... an endless foodchain.
+6. The kernel can then load the apps that run on top of it... an endless foodchain.

 **Why are we discussing all these?**
 To show that programs run ONLY because these two conditions get fulfilled: